How to Spot a Fake Cuban Cigar

 Know What a Real Cuban Costs

-Fake cigars sometimes trick people by being either too expensive or too cheap.
+Fake cigars sometimes trick people by being too expensive or too cheap.
 In the latter case, sellers tell people they got a great deal for “X” reason and that is why their prices are so low.
-In the case of overpriced Cuban cigars, potential buyers will basically sell themselves on the fake cigars by thinking that “well, it’s so expensive, how can it be a fake?”
+With overpriced Cuban cigars, potential buyers will basically sell themselves on the fake cigars by thinking that “well, it’s so expensive.
+How can it be a fake?”

 Know-How a Real Cuban Ashes

-Unfortunately, you can’t do the ash test while your Cuban is still in the box, but if you are able to light and try at least one of the cigars before buying you should pay careful attention to how the cigar ashes.
+Unfortunately, you can’t do the ash test while your Cuban is still in the box, but if you can light and try at least one cigar before buying you should pay careful attention to how the cigar ashes.
 A true Cuban cigar should have grey or salt-and-pepper ash.
 If the cigar burns white ash, that’s a bad sign.

 Do Not Buy Cubans in a Glass or Plastic Box